ehynds/jquery-ui-multiselect-widget/README.markdown

 # Contributing

 When submitting a pull request, please describe the change you are making - preferably with a use case.
 Unit tests are now (14 March 2016) required for the pull to be merged.

+Please do not submit minified code in your pull request, that tends to cause merge conflicts.